sohmdev/sohmdev.github.io/_posts/2023-11-22-fundamentals-part1.md

 # Fundamentals: Basics
 We are at the very first stop on our journey: [_Fundamentals > Basics > Matrices & Linear Algebra Fundamentals_](https://www.khanacademy.org/math/linear-algebra)

-Below is a summary of my notes regarding this topic
+Below is a summary of my notes regarding this topic - Part 1

 # Linear Algebra
 ## Unit 1: Vectors and spaces